 Making a claim on behalf of someone else

-A claim can also be made on another person’s behalf by a carer, family member, friend or a professional.
+A claim can also be made on another person’s behalf by a carer, family member, friend or professional person.
 The person who is terminally ill doesn't have to sign the claim form.
-They will simply be notified that they have been awarded the benefit and payment will be made to them.
+They will simply be notified that they have been awarded the benefit, and payment will be made to them.

 DLA and children

 To receive DLA, a child under the age of 16 must satisfy all of the rules that someone over the age of 16 would have to satisfy.
 They also need to demonstrate that they need a lot more attention and supervision than other children of the same age.
 However, if they have a terminal illness, these rules do not have to be satisfied.